neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 ### Running spatial calculations
 Fantastic.
 But, what if we want to run more complex calculations.
 For example, what if we want to quantify the access to green public space based on population and break this down to a granular geographic breakdown, like postal sector?
 GeoPandas is here to help.

-First, we need to read postal sector (the area corresponsing to addresses that map to the same postal code without the last couple of letters, for example all addresses starting with *N3 5*) shapes and reduce the frame to those of Greater Manchester.
+First, we need to read postal sector (the area corresponding to addresses that map to the same postal code without the last couple of letters, for example, all addresses starting with *N3 5*) shapes and reduce the frame to those of Greater Manchester.
 Let's use `geoPandas.readfile()` and `geoPandas.overlay()` for this task.

 ```python
 # UK Postal Sector boundaries